nptcl/npt/docs/md/B1_Using.md

 Regardless of the method, the header file `lisp.h` is needed for development, so please run the creation of amalgamation.

-The first one, using amalgamation, is to use the source file `lisp.c`.
+The first one, using `amalgamation-single.lisp`, is to use the source file `lisp.c`.
 Although this is the easiest way to use amalgamation, it has the disadvantage that it is very slow for the C language debugger because the `lisp.c` file is too big.

+If you are concerned about file size, you can use `amalgamation-header.lisp`.
+Although the number of files will increase slightly, the size of each file can be reduced, making this method easier to use.

 The second one, using the npt source as-is, as the name suggests, is to copy a set of `src/*.c` files.